5 recommended wildlife locations.The species listed below are just a selection of those you may see.

 Ideal for viewing: African fish eagle, Hippo, Nile crocodile, Vervet monkey, Dik dik

-Set at the southern end of Lake Malombe, Liwonde National Park is a place of quiet lagoons, open savannah and wooded hills.
-Though there is an astonishing diversity of birdlife to be found here, the parks major attractions are boat safaris on the Shire River and the successful reintroduction of black rhino.
+Set at the southern end of Lake Malombe, Liwonde National Park has quiet lagoons, open savannah and wooded hills.
+Though there is an astonishing diversity of birdlife to be found here, the park's major attractions are boat safaris on the Shire River and the successful reintroduction of black rhino.

 Excellent for: Walking safaris, Vehicle safaris, River safaris, Birdwatching

-Standing beside the Shire River in the south west of Malawi, this area of the Great Rift Valley is characterised by sculpted miombo woodland that undulates across the hills, which in turn overlook stunning river valleys and untarnished riverine forest; surprising then that so few decide to travel to this natural treasure.
+Standing beside the Shire River in the south west of Malawi, this area of the Great Rift Valley is characterised by sculpted miombo woodland undulating across the hills, which in turn overlook stunning river valleys and riverine forest.
+It is surprising then that so few decide to travel to this natural treasure.

 Where: Southern Region

-Ideal for viewing: Black rhino, African elephant, Burchell’s zebra, Cape buffalo, Leopard
+Ideal for viewing: Black rhino, African elephant, Burchell’s zebra, Leopard, Cape buffalo

 Nyika Plateau National Park is Malawi’s largest National Park.
 Shared with neighbouring Zambia, it is a vast highland plateau of varied habitats set at about 2,500ms and consisting of open grasslands, upland forests and miombo woodland, sustaining copious wildlife including over 400 recorded species of birds.